N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 11. If travel_doc_status says error - send to PA consulting atlas

-12. if styck in wwait - no printed - send to PA ATLAS
+12. if stuck in wwait - no printed - send to PA ATLAS

 ## task on task list but not on atlas
 ![alt text](image-17.png)